sl-giftelier/codex/README.md

-# Ping Pong Arcade
+# Ping Pong Classic

-A browser-based ping pong game featuring single-player AI and local two-player modes.
-The project now ships with a tiny Node.js server so you can run it the same way across browsers instead of double-clicking the HTML file.
+A retro-inspired browser ping pong game with responsive canvas rendering, mouse/touch steering, optional keyboard controls, and a lightweight AI opponent.
+A tiny Node.js static server is bundled so you can launch the experience consistently across browsers.

 ## Prerequisites